-But there may be times that what someone asks of us might be unjustifiably harmful to ourselves or others.
+There may be times that what someone asks us to do might be unjustifiably harmful to ourselves or others.
 In that case the higher value would be to refuse, on the grounds that we are obeying an even higher authority --- our deepest values of what is right and wrong.